-Commencing in December 2015, the Company adopted a dividend policy under which quarterly dividends were set to range from 30% to 50% of its quarterly adjusted net income, subject to the discretion of its Board of Directors, with a minimum quarterly dividend of \$0.24 per share under the Company's policy, which was subject to change.
-Effective May 2018, the Company eliminated the payment of its minimum quarterly dividend of \$0.24 per share in order to preserve liquidity during the cyclical downturn of the tanker spot market.
-Under the revised dividend policy, quarterly dividends were expected to range from 30% to 50% of the Company's quarterly adjusted net income, subject to reserves its Board of Directors may determine are necessary for the prudent operations of the Company.
-In November 2019, the Company eliminated its previous dividend policy.
-Going forward dividend payments are subject to the discretion of the Company's Board of Directors, and the policy remains subject to change.
+In November 2019, the Company eliminated its previous dividend policy, based on which quarterly dividends were expected to range from 30% to 50% of the Company's quarterly adjusted net income, subject to reserves its Board of Directors may have determined necessary for the prudent operations of the Company.
+Commencing November 2019, dividend payments are subject to the discretion of the Company's Board of Directors, and the policy remains subject to change.
 Subject to preferences that may apply to any shares of preferred stock outstanding at the time, the holders of Class A common stock and Class B common stock are entitled to share equally in any dividends that the Board of Directors declares from time to time out of funds legally available for dividends.

 Upon the Company's liquidation, dissolution or winding-up, the holders of Class A common stock and Class B common stock shall be entitled to share equally in all assets remaining after the payment of any liabilities and the liquidation preferences on any outstanding preferred stock.
 Shares of the Company's Class A common stock are not convertible into any other shares of the Company's capital stock.
 Each share of Class B common stock is convertible at any time at the option of the holder thereof into one share of Class A common stock.
 Upon any transfer of shares of Class B common stock to a holder other than Teekay (or any of its affiliates or any successor to Teekay's business or to all or substantially all of its assets), such shares of Class B common stock shall automatically convert into Class A common stock upon such transfer.
-In addition, all shares of Class B common stock will automatically convert into shares of Class A common stock if the aggregate number of outstanding shares of Class A common stock.
+In addition, all shares of Class B common stock will automatically convert into shares of Class A common stock if the aggregate number of outstanding shares of common stock and Class B common stock beneficially owned by Teekay and its affiliates falls below 15% of the aggregate number of outstanding shares of common stock.
 All such conversions will be effected on a one-for-one basis.